Mining Engineering

 Prerequisites

 Students entering the ERSE graduate program for either the master's or doctoral degree are expected to have completed the equivalent of an undergraduate ABET-accredited BS degree in some discipline of engineering.
 Deficiencies, if any, will be determined by the Department of Mining Engineering on the basis of a student's academic record and experience.
-For specific information on prerequisites, students are encouraged to refer to the Mining Engineering Department's Graduate Handbook, available from the Department of Mining Engineering or on the web site at https://mining.mines.edu/graduate-program/.
+For specific information on prerequisites, students are encouraged to refer to the Mining Engineering Department's Graduate Handbook, available from the Department of Mining Engineering or on the webpage at https://mining.mines.edu/graduate-program/.

-Professional Masters in Mining Industry Management (MP-MIM) Program Description and Degree Requirements
+Professional Master's in Mining Industry Management (MP-MIM) Program Description and Degree Requirements

 The PM in Mining Industry Management is being offered fully online.
+It is not offered on campus.
 It is a unique and competitive degree offering that stands alone among graduate mining engineering programs (as well as MBA programs) at domestic and international institutions.
 This new degree does not replace existing graduate programs that focus on technical development and research, but provides a unique choice for students with managerial and business aspirations to obtain an advanced education in the mining and mineral industries.
 As a fully online graduate program, the PM is not offered on campus.
 It is open to anyone who has a bachelor’s degree plus at least five years of experience in the mining sector.
 There is no premium cost for students who reside outside Colorado or outside the United States, and this program does not require students to ever travel to the Mines campus.
-Students accepted into the program join a cohort, which cohort has the opportunity to take all the program courses in sequence over a two and a half-year period.
+Students accepted into the program join a cohort, which has the opportunity to take all the program courses in sequence over a two and a half-year period.
 See https://mining.mines.edu/professionalmasters/ for more information.
 Graduates from the program will be offered the opportunity to attend commencement ceremony where their degree will be conferred upon them.
 Online delivery will give the program a competitive edge by offering the flexible schedule necessary to attract professionals in full-time employment or others that cannot leave their place of residence.

-The PM curriculum content was developed by Mining Engineering and adjunct faculty, based on discussions with the Mining Engineering Department’s Industry Advisory Committee, education professionals, and members of the mining industry.
+The PM curriculum content was developed by Mining Engineering and adjunct faculty, based on discussions with the Mining Engineering department’s industry advisory committee, education professionals, and members of the mining industry.

-The following PM courses are designated with priority registration for students enrolled in the online Professional Masters in Mining Industry Management program.
+The following PM courses are designated with priority registration for students enrolled in the online Professional Master's in Mining Industry Management program.
 If a student would like to take a particular PM course and is not enrolled in the PM program, they should send an email to PM-MIM@mines.edu requesting approval to take the course.
 Acceptance into the courses will be based on capacity and consent of instructor.

 MNGN553MINE DESIGN AND OPERATION PLANNING3.0